 Many people wonder whether they will be required to put a significant amount of money in a living trust when it is set up.
 Although there is a token dollar amount, it actually is not necessary to fund a living trust when it is created.
 You may choose to fund your trust with a single dollar, or with every asset you currently own.
 In some instances, a trust is actually funded upon the death of the person who creates the trust.
 Other people wonder whether it will be a huge hassle to add and delete assets, property or investments through the years once a living trust is created.

 In fact, you are not required to see your attorney each time your assets change, so long as the trust is properly created by a legal professional.
-The fees for having a living trust created can be as little as a few hundred dollars, or could cost up to several thousand, depending on the size and complexity of your assets.
-This could actually be a very small price to pay for the peace-of-mind you will gain knowing there will be no problems with your estate after your death.
+The fees for having a living trust created can be as little as a few hundred dollars or could cost up to several thousand, depending on the size and complexity of your assets.
+This could actually be a very small price to pay for the peace of mind you will gain knowing there will be no problems with your estate after your death.
 Perhaps the most important thing to remember is that estate planning is not a one-size-fits-all.
 There are very specific issues related to your estate and your beneficiaries.
 When you self-prepare a living trust or will, you are unlikely to have all the legal information you need at hand, and do-it-yourself-kits for living trusts will only ask the most generic questions.
 That is why we can provide valuable help to assist you in planning.
-An Ayo and Iken estate planning attorney will give you trusted advice you can count on during arrangements involving this very sensitive subject.
+An Ayo and Iken estate planning attorney will give you the trusted advice you can count on during arrangements involving this very sensitive subject.